CitiesSkylinesMods/TMPE/README.md

 A work-in-progress modification for **Cities: Skylines** to add additional road traffic control

 # Changelog
+1.3.21, 01/06/2016
+- New feature: Traffic Sensitivity Tuning
+- UI improvements: When adding a new step to a timed traffic light the lights are inverted.
+- Bugfix: Deletion of junctions that were members of a traffic light group is now handled correctly

 1.3.20, 01/04/2016
 - Bugfix: Timed traffic lights are not saved correctly after upgrading a road nearby
 - UI improvements